mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 In case you run into problems (i.e. the plots are not showing), you should first figure our which version of `ipympl` is installed in your Jupyterlab environment and which is installed in your kernel environment.
 Then you should make sure that both versions are the same.

-For this, start the default kernel of your jupyterlab installation (usually called Python 3 (ipykernel)) and `import ipympl; print(ipympl.__version__)`.
+For this, start the default kernel of your jupyterlab installation (usually called `Python 3 (ipykernel)`) and then run `import ipympl; print(ipympl.__version__)` in a cell.
 Then repeat the same in the kernel of your project.

-If the versions are different, we usually recommend to update the `ipympl` version in both environments to the latest one.
+If the versions are different, we usually recommend updating the `ipympl` version in both environments to the latest version.
 For your global installation run:

 ```